Mary Jane Veloso drug smuggling case: Trial and verdict

 Veloso was sentenced to death by the presiding judge.
 When the court's sentence against her was read out in Indonesian and then translated into English, Veloso did not understand its meaning.
-It was only later she realized she had received the death penalty after a priest explained it to her.
+It was only later that she realized she had received the death penalty after a priest explained it to her.

 However, due to a moratorium on capital punishment enacted by Indonesian President Susilo Bambang Yudhoyono, Veloso's execution was put on indefinite hold.
 After the 2014 election of Joko Widodo as President of Indonesia, the death penalty became active again as a judicial punishment.
 On 24 March 2015, the Supreme Court of Indonesia rejected Veloso's final appeal and ordered that preparations for her execution to proceed.

 Lead up to scheduled execution

 On 25 April 2015, during a death row visit by her family and officials from the Philippine's Department of Foreign Affairs, Veloso handed over four handwritten letters addressed to Philippine President Benigno Aquino III, the youth and women of the Philippines, and to those she held responsible for what happened to her.
 The letters pleaded with the President to help spare her from the death penalty for the sake of her children, while also warning Filipino youth and women not to be fooled by illegal recruiters.
 To the people who she believes set her up, Veloso said they would have a guilty conscience for the rest of their lives unless they came forward to save her, while also stating that she prayed God would forgive them for all the evil they had committed.